jenkinsci/p4-plugin/docs/VARIABLEEXPANSION.md

 ```
 jenkins-${NODE_NAME}-${JOB_NAME}-${EXECUTOR_NUMBER}
 ```
-- `NODE_NAME` - Name of the "slave" or "master" the job is built on, such as linux.
+- `NODE_NAME` - Name of the "agent" or "controller" the job is built on, such as linux.
 - `JOB_NAME` - Name of the project of this build, such as "foo"
 - `EXECUTOR_NUMBER` - The unique number that identifies the current executor.
-If the job is called 'foo' and it is built on a slave called 'linux' the variables expand the name to:
+If the job is called 'foo' and it is built on a agents called 'linux' the variables expand the name to:
 ```
 jenkins-linux-foo
 ```